 The severity and degree of permanency of your injuries, along with any loss of wages, earning capacity, "pain and suffering," and general loss of life enjoyment of life will impact the value of the case.
 For instance, if you lose the ability to pursue a loved hobby, like a leg injury that prevents cycling, it could also affect the claim’s value.

-Finally, the amount of financial recovery from a Pedestrian Accident case may be limited by the amount of insurance available by the parties, or the partial responsibility of the victim of the injury.
+Finally, the amount of financial recovery from an Oregon case may be limited by the amount of insurance available by the parties, or the partial responsibility of the victim of the injury.

 PIP provides a source of payment for YOUR medical bills and some of YOUR wage loss following an auto accident.
 Further, PIP is no-fault, meaning that it will begin paying on your injuries immediately, rather than waiting for liability to be determined.
 Similarly, Med Pay provides some coverage for YOUR medical bills.
 These are called "no-fault" coverages because they pay even if the accident is your fault.